LLB (India), LLM in Maritime Law (Southampton), Advocate (India), Solicitor of England & Wales, PG Cert (HE), FHEA

 Mr Jae Sundaram is a Senior Lecturer in International trade & Maritime law.
 A dual qualified ‘trade and maritime’ lawyer, Jae practised for a number of years before moving to academia.
 He holds a masters’ degree in maritime law and taught at the University of Plymouth before moving to Buckingham.
-He teaches International Trade and Maritime Law, Law of World Trade, and Commercial Conflict of Laws on the LLM Programme.
-He is also a tutor for Torts and Contract Law in the LLB Programme.
+Jae is the course coordinator for International Trade and Maritime Law, Law of World Trade, and Commercial Conflict of Laws, and on the LLM programme.
+On the LLB programme, he is course coordinator for Commercial Law, besides being a tutor for Torts and Contract Law in the LLB Programme.

-Jae’s research interests focus on the Maritime Law, International Trade, World Trade, and Commercial Conflict of Laws.
-His monograph on Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines, published in 2018 is the culmination of over 5 years’ work into the study of the problems faced in developing countries around the world in accessing medicines, brought about by the introduction of extended pharmaceutical patent protection in the WTO.
-Jae is currently working on a textbook.
+Jae’s research interests focus on the Maritime Law, International Trade, World Trade, and international law relating to the proportionality in the use of weaponry in modern conflicts.
+His monograph on Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines, published in 2018 is the culmination of over 5 years’ research into the problems faced in developing countries across the globe in accessing life-saving medicines, brought about by the introduction of extended pharmaceutical patent protection through the WTO.
+Jae is currently working on a textbook, and also on an article on the legal limits of modern weaponry with Dr Grimal.

 - “Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines” (Routledge 2018).